 If a student graduates or separates from Montreat College, any credit balance remaining after final adjustments (if any) will be refunded by a check mailed to the student's address on file.
-If a student's current mailing address is different from the address on file, the student must submit a Student Information Change Form to the Office of Records and Registration before the check can be mailed to that address.
+If a student's current mailing address is different from the address on file, the student must submit a Student Information Change Form to the Registrar's Office before the check can be mailed to that address.